The State of Data: Perceptions and Realities

 The hard truth is, data is just data.
 From organization to organization, it’s in the same condition as everyone else's.

 That being said, there is still an obvious divide in thought amongst the charitable sector.
-Best illustrated by two recent conversations with high ranking advancement officers at their respected institutions:
+This is best illustrated by two recent conversations with high ranking advancement officers at their respected institutions:

 “We have invested in analytics solutions and several other consultants to identify better prospects and help us with our giving, but I still feel our data is at a C- grade.
 However, we realize we’re not going to get anywhere by waiting around. ”